Apiolae

-Apiolae (also Appiolae) was a town in ancient Latium, Italy.
+Apiolae (also Appiolae) (Ἀπίολαι) was a town in ancient Latium, Italy belonging to the Sabines.

-During the early semi-legendary history of Rome, in the reign of Rome's fifth king, Lucius Tarquinius Priscus, it is said that the Latins went to war with Rome.
-Tarquinius took Apiolae by storm, and from there returned to Rome with much booty.
+During the early semi-legendary history of Rome, in the reign of Rome's fifth king, Lucius Tarquinius Priscus, Apiolae took a leading role among the Latin cities in a war against Rome.
+Tarquinius besieged the city, took it by storm, and captured it with great slaughter.
+According to ancient sources, Apiolae was subsequently razed to the ground and its inhabitants sold into slavery.